 Who are the spokespeople for the organization?

 David Brickner, the executive director of Jews for Jesus, is our principal spokesperson.
 He is a fifth-generation Messianic Jew.
 He has appeared on Larry King Live, Hannity and other national talk shows.
-Susan Perlman, our communications director, is one of Jews for Jesus’ founders.
+Susan Perlman, our Chief Partnership Officer, is one of Jews for Jesus’ founders.
 She’s done extensive media interviews, as well.
-Dan Sered, our Israel director, leads the largest branch of Jews for Jesus.
+Dan Sered, our Chief Operating Officer, supervises the day-to-day efforts of Jews for Jesus.
 A native of Israel, he has presented the Jews for Jesus story on national Israeli television on several occasions.

 Quotes for press kit

 Jesus was born in Israel, not Norway.
 We want others to know of his connection to our Jewish people.

 Our organization here in the Holy Land is evidence that Jesus is not only for the Jewish people, but the Savior of the world.

 If Jesus is the messiah at all, he is the messiah for all.

 I grew up in a Jewish home where believing in Jesus was not an option.
 It took a blond-haired, blue-eyed Gentile sharing Jesus’ story with me for me to recognize the gospel was for me.

 The first Jews for Jesus had names like Peter, Paul and John.
 They changed the world of their day.
 We’re looking to do the same today.

 We live in a world where people are looking for a reason for hope and a future.
 We believe that Jesus (Yeshua, as we call him in Hebrew) is that future and hope.